-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 After SADC intervened in late 2021, the king agreed to hold a national dialogue.
 But that has not yet taken place, and elections were pushed ahead.

-“We had huge expectations that government would prioritise the national dialogue, so that we have a conversation around what were the issues that led us to the civil unrest,” Matsenjwa said.
+“We had huge expectations that government would prioritise the national dialogue so that we have a conversation around what were the issues that led us to the civil unrest,” Matsenjwa said.
 “Our view was that the dialogue should come first … to see what were the outcomes of that conversation before rushing into the elections.

 “But then, of course, we decided as a country to prioritise the elections.
 The elections took place again under the same old regime.”